Building the CMake Python wheel

 Default value for BUILD_CMAKE_FROM_SOURCE

-Depending on the platform, option BUILD_CMAKE_FROM_SOURCE has different default:
+Depending on the platform, option BUILD_CMAKE_FROM_SOURCE has a different default:

 • Linux: ON